4 Functions of Grid Tie Solar Inverter

 The common maximum power tracking control methods include: Constant voltage tracking (CVT), which fixes the terminal voltage of the PV module to a fixed value, and has the characteristics of simple control and good stability, power calculation method, current optimization method, perturbation and observation method, increment conductivity method and other classical control algorithms, as well as the optimal gradient method, fuzzy logic control method, neuroid network control method and other modern control algorithms.

-Inspection and control of the islanding effect
+2. Inspection and control of the islanding effect

 In normal power generation, the photovoltaic grid-tie power generation system is connected to the bulk power system to deliver active power to the grid.
 However, when the grid is in power loss, the PV on grid power generation system may continue to work and be in independent operation with the local load.
 This phenomenon is called the islanding effect.
-When the inverter has an islanding effect, it will cause great safety hazard to the personal safety, power grid operation and the power inverter itself.
+When the inverter has an islanding effect, it will cause great safety hazard to the personal safety, power grid operation and the solar inverter itself.
 Therefore, the inverter grid entry standard stipulates that the PV grid-tie solar inverter must have the inspection and control function of the islanding effect.

 The inspection method of the islanding effect includes passive inspection and active inspection.
 The passive inspection method detects the amplitude of the voltage and current at the output of the on grid inverter.
 The inverter does not add an interference signal to the grid.
 Through inspecting if the current phase deviation, frequency and other parameters exceed the stipulated value, the grid is judged to be power off or not.
 This method does not cause power grid pollution, and there is no energy loss.
 The active inspection means that the grid-tie solar inverter actively and regularly applies some interference signals to the power grid, such as, the frequency shifting and phase shifting.
 Since the power grid can be regarded as an infinite voltage source, when there is a power grid, these interference signals will be absorbed by the power grid.
 If the power grid is out of power, these interference signals will form positive feedback, which will eventually form an excessive frequency or voltage, so as to judge whether the islanding effect has occurred.

-Power grid inspection and grid connection function
+3. Power grid inspection and grid connection function

-Zero (low) voltage traversing function
+4. Zero (low) voltage traversing function

 Leave your comment